p00dle/csv/README.md

     dateTimeSeconds?: string;
     timestamp?: string;
   };
-  dateContructor?: DateFactory;
+  dateFactory?: DateFactory;
   skipHeader?: boolean;
   useNullForEmpty?: boolean;
   titleCaseHeaders?: boolean;
 }
 ```

-Note: when specifying non-default _dateOptions_ or _dateFormats_ _dateConstructor_ needs to point to a constructor from an external library (see [p00dle/datex](https://github.com/p00dle/datex)), otherwise it will throw an error
+Note: when specifying non-default _dateOptions_ or _dateFormats_ \_dateFactory needs to point to a constructor from an external library (see [p00dle/datex](https://github.com/p00dle/datex)), otherwise it will throw an error

 - _delimiter_ - string that separates values in a row; default: ','
 - _quote_ - string that wraps the value when value contains _delimiter_, _quote_, or _rowSeparator_; default: '"'